louiseClarita/Postman_Github_Integration/README.md

 # Postman_Github_Integration
-This repository contains Postman collections, including APIs for [specific functionality, e.g., user management, data processing, etc.].
+This repository contains a Postman collection that calls an API connected to a Power Automate flow.
 It provides a structured set of API requests and environments to facilitate development, testing, and integration.

+The API is configured on a trial environment of a tenant called JavistaMarketing2.